SreeDharshan-GJ/memory-utility-networks/README.md

 **Sree Dharshan G J**

 Electronics and Communication Engineering
 SRM Institute of Science and Technology

-Research Interests:
+### Research Interests

-- Machine Learning
+* Machine Learning
-- Memory-Augmented Systems
+* Memory-Augmented Systems
-- In-Context Learning
+* In-Context Learning
-- Multi-Agent AI
+* Multi-Agent AI
-- Intelligent Decision Systems
+* Intelligent Decision Systems
+* Autonomous Agents
+* Adaptive Retrieval Systems

+---

+## Disclaimer

+This repository is intended for research and educational purposes.
+The framework is actively under development and serves as a platform for studying utility-based memory retrieval strategies in intelligent systems.